 Since most of the people on our team work remotely, a group chat became the primary channel for the problem.
-There were operations people pointing out potentially significant log entries, QA and other interested people reporting every instance of the problem happening — or that they could not reproduce the problem all.
-There were ideas and theories about what could be going wrong, and my boss asking what kind of help I needed.
+There were operations people pointing out potentially significant log entries, QA and other interested people reporting every instance of the problem happening -- or that they could not reproduce the problem all, ideas and theories about what could be going wrong, and my boss asking what kind of help I needed.

 From this, and other similar experiences, I've learned a couple of things to do in situations like this: